juxor/afaq/markdown/append139.md

 them and Iceland did indeed have its equivalent of the commune or "village community," the **Hreppar**, which developed early in the country's history.
-Like the early local assemblies, it is not much discussed in the Sagas but is mentioned in the law book, the Grgs, and was composed of a minimum of twenty farms and had a five member commission.
+Like the early local assemblies, it is not much discussed in the Sagas but is mentioned in the law book, the Grágás, and was composed of a minimum of twenty farms and had a five member commission.
 The Hreppar was self-governing and, among other things, was responsible for seeing that orphans and the poor within the area were fed and housed.
 The Hreppar also served as a property